The Junta Neutral and Carrancistas

 The Junta Neutral

 The Junta Neutral was composed of Luis Pozo, Eduardo S. Carrillo, Felipe R. Cota and Alejandro E. Allison.
 Once in power, the first problem it faced was the circulation of paper money because much of it was issued in the states of Chihuahua and Sonora, which prevented commercial transactions with the regions under the control of the Carrancistas.
-Therefore, on the same day, 29 May, ameeting of the general public, including most of the businesses in the capital, having agreed that the occupation of Baja California by any faction had no strategic purpose; that no advantage had been derived from accepting the Convention government; that the territory was reliant on its own resources , which would soon run out; that businesses needed to be free to trade; and that the opening of the ports on the West Coast, now held by the Carrancistas, would effect the provision of notes (El Pueblo va que con la apertura de los puertos de la costa occidental de la República, de donde se ha abastecido este Distrito y que ahora están cerrados al tráfico, debido a que se hayan ocupados por los Carrancistas, tendrá provisiones suficientes sobre los billetes de otros valores) accepted a proposal by Eduardo S. Carrillo that:
+Therefore, on the same day, 29 May 1915, a meeting of the general public, including most of the businesses in the capital, having agreed that the occupation of Baja California by any faction had no strategic purpose; that no advantage had been derived from accepting the Convention government; that the territory was reliant on its own resources , which would soon run out; that businesses needed to be free to trade; and that the opening of the ports on the West Coast, now held by the Carrancistas, would effect the provision of notes (El Pueblo va que con la apertura de los puertos de la costa occidental de la República, de donde se ha abastecido este Distrito y que ahora están cerrados al tráfico, debido a que se hayan ocupados por los Carrancistas, tendrá provisiones suficientes sobre los billetes de otros valores) accepted a proposal by Eduardo S. Carrillo that:

 1. The currency for commercial transactions should be gold, silver, banknotes and other provisional notes that were in general circulation in the country;